opendp/deployments-registry-ui/README.md

 # deployments-registry-ui
-Front-end for the Privacy Deployments Registry
+Front-end for the Differential Privacy Deployments Registry

-Shared development practices and architectural goals will make the Privacy Deployments Registry a sustainable community project.
+Shared development practices and architectural goals will make the Differential Privacy Deployments Registry a sustainable community project.

 ## Development practices